 - Eduardo Cremonese, Italy

-- Hanne H. Christiansen, current IPA President (2016-2020), Norway
+- Hanne H. Christiansen, past IPA President (2016-2020), Norway

 - Wilfried Haeberli, Switzerland